Low Budget Filmmaking Equipment List: What Do You Actually Need?

 • Monitors or recorders – moderate priority

-2. The other absolute must: audio recorders and/or microphones
+4. The other absolute must: audio recorders and microphones

 93648068 s

-Having the ability to record audio seems obvious, but it can be often overlooked.
+The ability to record audio seems obvious, but it can often be overlooked.
 Newer filmmakers will rely on the in-camera audio capabilities, which is understandable considering the cost of the camera.

-You should be considering purchasing some form of audio recording device.
-There are plenty of options from companies such as Zoom and Tascam that offer affordable recorders.
+You should consider purchasing an audio recording device.
+Companies such as Zoom and Tascam offer affordable recorders, and there are plenty of options.

-One popular model is the Zoom H1n which typically runs around $100.
-This is a portable audio recorder that has an attached microphone as well as a 3.5mm input for an external microphone.
+One popular model is the Zoom H1n, which costs around $100.
+This portable audio recorder has an attached microphone and a 3.5mm input for an external microphone.

 One of my colleagues uses his H1n as a boom mic, standard audio recorder, and lavalier mic.

-I have also used other Zoom models, such as the H4n and H6.
-Both of these allow for multiple XLR mics to be plugged in, attachments for using the recorder as a mic, and turning the recorder into an audio interface for a computer.
+I have also used other Zoom models, like the H4n and H6.
+Both allow multiple XLR mics to be plugged in and have attachments for using the recorder as a mic and turning it into an audio interface for a computer.

 Read more about how to get good audio for video here.